List of The Waltons characters: Zebulon Tyler Walton

-Bavarian dialect short form of the name Joseph and could be seen as being a cliché.

 Esther Walton

 Grandma (Ellen Corby), practical but feisty, quick-tempered and devout.
-"Grandma" Esther (née Morgan), is the wife of Zebulon Tyler ("Grandpa" Zeb) Walton and the mother of Benjamin "Ben" Walton (who was killed in World War I); John Walton Sr., husband of Olivia (née Daly); and their unknown sibling, presumably Matthew.
-Like her husband, Grandma has plenty of wisdom to share with family and friends, peppered with the occasional "Good Lord!" (when surprised, indignant, or both) or bestowing a cheekily-loving "You old fool!" on her husband.
-In her youth, she was nicknamed "Sissy" and had the dream of becoming a seamstress and opening her own business in Charlottesville [Season 2, Episode 15: The Awakening, revealed to John Boy by Zeb], and Zeb often wonders if she found happiness in lieu of her dreams not amounting to much over time.
+"Grandma" Esther (née Morgan), is the wife of Zebulon Tyler ("Grandpa" Zeb) Walton and the mother of Benjamin "Ben" Walton (killed in World War I); John Walton Sr., husband of Olivia (née Daly); and their unknown sibling, Matthew.
+Like her husband, Grandma has plenty of wisdom to share with family and friends, peppered with the occasional "Good Lord!" or bestowing a cheekily-loving "You old fool!" on her husband.
+In her youth, she was nicknamed "Sissy" and had the dream of becoming a seamstress and opening her own business in Charlottesville and Zeb often wonders if she found happiness in lieu of her dreams not amounting to much over time.